How to roll over a 529 to a Roth IRA?

 • Qualified expenses: Once the money is in a Roth IRA, it can only be used tax-free for retirement expenses, not for future education costs.

-• Eligibility restrictions: Only the beneficiary of the 529 plan can roll over the funds, which could be a problem if they don’t have earned income.
+• Eligibility restrictions: Only the beneficiary of the 529 plan can roll over the funds.

 Assess your educational funding needs before transferring funds to make sure you don’t end up short.